discretize/discretize-guides/guides/fractal-basics/index.md

 ## Current fractal META

 Although most groups in LFG don't follow the META it can be beneficial for you to understand how it works in theory to play your own build more efficiently.
 All the builds in the META have very specific key roles.
-It is important to fulfil your role to aid the best possible support to your team (also DPS classes support the team with CC and other unique buffs).
+It is important to fulfill your role to aid the best possible support to your team (also DPS classes support the team with CC and other unique buffs).

 Please consult the [meta-page](guides/meta-explained) for more information about the current fractal META.